thunderbird/webext-docs/tabs.rst

          :name: [``url``]
          :type: (string, optional)

          The URL to navigate the tab to initially.
+If the URL points to a content page (a web page, an extension page or a registered WebExtension protocol handler page), the tab will navigate to the requested page.
+All other URLs will be opened externally after creating an empty tab.
 Fully-qualified URLs must include a scheme (i.e. :value:`http://www.google.com`, not :value:`www.google.com`).
-Relative URLs will be relative to the current page within the extension.
+Relative URLs will be relative to the root of the extension.

       .. api-member::